 Regarding my jewelry, I am gratified by the idea of functionality, and that people can wear my art!
 These days I often start a painting thinking about how the images might translate into jewelry.
 I invented a process in which I create transparent images of my artwork so that I have silver or gold-leaf behind the images.
 The metallic leaf gives the images a shimmering glow, and the convex glass makes them very dimensional.
 Though there is a photographic reproduction process involved, each piece is created by hand, involving the photo transfer, metallic leaf application, and sealing with resin.
 I offer both simple and vintage setting pendants… and earrings based on the same designs.

-I currently make my home in Portland, Oregon.
+I currently make my home in Ridgefield, WA.
 From March through December, I retail my artwork directly through Portland Saturday Market.
 Please visit my stores page to see if there is a store or gallery that sells my jewelry in your area.